CHARLOTTA RUTH

 HÖRSELGÅNG

-In the Sitespecific instructions and choreographic clues combined with binaural synthesis and enhanced listening practices, interfere with thesubjective situatedness of auditory perception, inviting theparticipants to be "in-between”.
-The walk puts differentmodels of perception at play, allowing forms of coexistence, not inand not outside of this world.
+In Hörselgång spoken instructions and choreographic clues combined with binaural synthesis and enhanced listening practices, interfere with the subjective situatedness of auditory perception.
+The walk puts different models of perception at play, allowing forms of coexistence, inviting the two participants to go not in and not outside of this world - but "between”.

 A semi-automated system was generated for systematising the thoughts/objects/data/ that was generated or collected by the visitors.
 An “everything is already here machine” that was fed by the thoughts and group intelligence of the participants.
 Towards the end, the participants gained insights about the back-end and where given an individual report and dream prescription.
 Dramaturgically it however remained ambiguous wether the QUESTIONOLOGY programme also collected data for other than individual purposes.